Frequently asked questions for primary and secondary school pupils

 When will I receive the travel pass?

 For completed applications received and processed in good time, a travel pass for September will be sent to your home address during August.
-If your application was made after the start of term or part way through the academic year and your child is eligible, the Cheshire East Transport Service will aim to issue a pass within 14 days.
+If your application was made after the start of term or part way through the academic year and your child is eligible, we will aim to issue a pass within 14 days.
 Applications made during peak times may be delayed and parents/carers are ultimately responsible for making any interim travel arrangements.

 When you receive the travel pass, ensure that you keep it in a safe place as a charge will be made to replace lost passes.
 If you pay towards the cost of your child’s transport, passes will not be dispatched until the payment due has been received.

 Do pupils need to carry their travel pass every day?